Victoria-Ogunkolade/Victoria-Ogunkolade/README.md

   </a>
 </p>

-## 🚀 About Me
+## About Me

-I’m [Victoria Ogunkolade](https://www.linkedin.com/in/victoriaogunkolade), a data analyst with an economist’s eye and a knack for turning complex data into clear, compelling insights.
-From uncovering patterns hidden in spreadsheets to building dashboards that speak for themselves, I turn numbers into narratives that drive informed decisions.
+I'm [Victoria Ogunkolade](https://www.linkedin.com/in/victoriaogunkolade), a results-oriented Data Analyst with a background in Economics and a passion for transforming raw data into strategic insights.
+With hands-on experience in data cleaning, analysis, modeling and visualization, I specialize in crafting interactive dashboards and performance reports that drive evidence-based decision-making.
+I approach data challenges with analytical rigor and business acumen, turning complex datasets into narratives that inform, influence, and inspire.
+My goal is to deliver impactful solutions that bridge the gap between numbers and business strategy.

 My toolkit: **SQL**, **Power BI**, and **Excel** used daily to clean, model, visualize, and report data in ways that spark action.

-## 🔧 Core Competencies:
+## Core Competencies:
 - Data Cleaning & Transformation
 - Data Visualization & Interactive Reporting
 - Exploratory Data Analysis (EDA)